Rhonda Lowry, President

 He holds a bachelor of science degree in electrical engineering from Texas A&M University, and completed additional study through the American Management Association, The University of Houston executive development program and the Levinson Institute in Boston.

 Dr. McGowan, a founding member of the Operation Andrew Board of Trustees, assumed the Presidency after he “retired” as Senior Pastor of Christ Presbyterian Church where he served for over 15 years.
 He served as an officer in U.S. Army intelligence following graduation from Davidson College.
 Before entering Columbia Theological Seminary, he served for several years with the Office of Naval Intelligence.
 Now, after over forty years as pastor of a local church, he enjoys focusing on his passion of seeing walls that separate Christians broken down so that the fulfillment of prayer of Jesus (John 17:21) might be evident for all to see.

 Charles remains active in the Presbyterian Church in America, ministers broadly to the Body of Christ in Nashville, and across the nation.
-He and his wife Alice have been married for 50 years and delight in God’s gift of four children and sixteen grandchildren.
+He and his wife Alice were married for more than 50 years, he delights in God’s gift of their four children and sixteen grandchildren.